CentralAuth/CentralAuth-Rust-Demo/README.md

 - `BASE_URL` - Your backend base URL (default: `http://localhost:3000`)
 - `AUTH_BASE_URL` - CentralAuth base URL (default: `https://centralauth.com`)
+- `API_KEY` - Only used in debug builds when fetching the nonce (sent as bearer token).
+Used to bypass the nonce check for easier local testing.
+Never include the API key in a production application or print it in the console!
+See the [API key section](https://docs.centralauth.com/admin/dashboard/organization/api-keys) in the CentralAuth docs for more details.

 Create a `.cargo/config.toml` file in the project root with your settings: